Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

-- Routine health check–ups are organised for both payroll as well as contracted employees of the company once a year.
+- Routine health check-ups are organized for both payrolls as well as contracted employees of the company once a year.

 - Masks are provided to the workforce of the cleaning and packaging department to avoid any infection from dirt and dust.

-- As part of company’s health and safety measures, following have been employed:
+- As part of the company’s health and safety measures, the following have been employed:

 - Conveyor to move the material